xjtu-omics/msisensor-pro/README.md

 # Contact

-If you want to apply the MSIsensor-pro to commercial purposes, please contact Peng Jia (pengjia@stu.xjtu.edu.cn) or Kai Ye (kaiye@xjtu.edu.cn) for a license and get more services.
+If you want to apply the MSIsensor-pro to commercial purposes, please contact Peng Jia (pengjia@xjtu.edu.cn; pengjia1110@163.com) or Kai Ye (kaiye@xjtu.edu.cn) for a license and get more services.

 # Questions

 If you have any questions, please [open an issue](https://github.com/xjtu-omics/msisensor-pro/issues/new).
-If you don't get a prompt response(maybe two working day), please contact with Peng Jia (pengjia@stu.xjtu.edu.cn).
+If you don't get a prompt response(maybe two working day), please contact with Peng Jia (pengjia@xjtu.edu.cn; pengjia1110@163.com).

 # License